SerhatTeker/django-rest-filtering-tutorial/README.md

 # ./manage.py runserver 8000
 ```

-Also another option is that you can use [gnu make] and simply run:
+Also another option is that you can use [gnu make], simply run:

 ```bash
 $ make start